starkbank/sdk-node/README.md

         {
             amount: 100,  // (R$ 1.00)
             receiverId: "1029378109327810",
-            description: "Transaction to dear provider",
+            description: "A Lannister always pays his debts",
             externalId: "12345",  // so we can block anything you send twice by mistake
             tags: ["provider"]
         },
         {
             amount: 234,  // (R$ 2.34)
             receiverId: "2093029347820947",
-            description: "Transaction to the other provider",
+            description: "Transfer to Iron Bank digital account at Stark Bank",
-            externalId: "12346",  // so we can block anything you send twice by mistake
+            externalId: "As813n",  // so we can block anything you send twice by mistake
             tags: ["provider"]
         },
     ])